 Ability to communicate effectively orally and in writing.

 Ability to evaluate new products and make prudent recommendations for purchase.

 to address all requirements, convey realistic timelines, and ensure

 deliverables are met as expected.

 JOB REQUIREMENTS for Strategic Information Systems Project Leader

 Applicants must have education, training and/or experience demonstrating competence in each of the following areas:

-Three years experience in information systems analysis and design.
+Three years' experience in information systems design, configuration and implementation.

 Two years' experience in information technology project management which includes planning, scheduling, staffing, coordinating, controlling, monitoring, evaluating and reporting on status of IT projects.